guillemontecinos/itp-residency-2020-2021/system-design-blog/creative-systems-as-blocks.md

-# Creative Systems as blocks and lines
+# Creative Systems as blocks and lines – Case Study of Pulse Room by Rafael Lozano–Hemmer
 *by Guillermo Montecinos*

 ## Introduction